tatsu-lab/alpaca_eval/README.md

 <details>
   <summary><b>Tips for choosing evaluators</b></summary>

-When choosing an annotator we recommend you to (obviously) consider the **quality** / **price** / **time**, but we also suggest considering the following:
+When choosing an annotator we recommend you to consider the following (the first three are obvious):

+- `"Human agreement [%]"`
+- `"Price [$/1000 examples]"`
+- `"Time [seconds/1000 examples]"`
-- "Proba. prefer longer " approx. < 0.7.
+- `"Proba. prefer longer"` approx. < 0.7.
 Indeed, we found see that the majority of preference of human annotators have strong bias for longer answers (as shown by the high [performance=62.2](https://github.com/tatsu-lab/alpaca_eval/blob/main/src/alpaca_eval/evaluators_configs/README.md) of